rtviner/brew-ratio-client/README.md

 Brew ratio is a coffee calculator app to help you brew the perfect cup of AeroPress, French Press, or Pour Over coffee.

-Choose your brew method and your preferred coffee to water ratio.
+Choose your brew method and your preferred coffee strength.
 Then, put in the number of 8oz brewed coffee you would like or the amount of coffee or water you have available.
 Finally, follow the brewing instructions to make your perfect cup of coffee.

 Press "Save Settings" to save your perfect cup settings for next time.